 Providing a mobile food pantry at a clinic location

 It is important to think about how this “navigation” could be accomplished in the practice setting.
-There are models using students (Health Leads and Case Western Reserve University's Patient Navigator Program) and community health workers as parts of the medical team to extend the reach of physicians and nurses.
+There are models using students (eg, Health Leads and Case Western Reserve University's Patient Navigator Program) and community health workers as parts of the medical team to extend the reach of physicians and nurses.

-Take advantage of the 211 – Essential Community Services Program.
-By simply dialing “211”, callers are routed to referral specialists who can help match individuals to available resources and oftentimes will make a direct referral to an organization that can provide assistance.
-This resource is available throughout the country.
+Take advantage of the 211—Essential Community Services Program.
+By simply dialing “211”, callers are routed to referral specialists who can match them to available resources and oftentimes will make a direct referral to an organization that can provide assistance.
+This resource is available throughout the US.